tomasmark79/DotNameCppFree/README.md

 ## 🚀 Overview

-D🌀tNameCpp is not just a project template — it's a comprehensive development solution that handles configuration, compilation, debugging, and deployment through sophisticated tooling and thoughtful configuration setup.
+**DotNameCppFree** is more than just a project template—it's a complete development solution that manages configuration, compilation, debugging, and deployment with advanced tooling and carefully designed setup.
+It's my personal playground for C++ development.

 ### ✨ Key Features